 Price: Monthly subscription — Professional @ $49.99/month or a free mobile level

-There are literally hundreds of expense tracking apps, so if you have one that works for you, stick with it.
-But there are a few things that really make Expensify stand out as a touring-specific expense tracker.
+When it comes to expense tracking, there are literally hundreds of apps to choose from, which is why we’re here to talk about a couple at once.
+Let’s start with Expensify, and a few things really make Expensify stand out as a touring-specific expense tracker.
 It’s got all the standard features you’d hope for — enter expenses by photographing or screenshoting receipts, organize expenses by category, tag, event, and day — but beyond that, there are special travel features built in.
 Use the app to keep track of flight bookings and statuses, track the distance you’ve traveled (particularly useful if you’re using a U-Haul and want to be able to estimate the final cost), and you can even invoice venues or promoters, directly from the app.

 3. Bandsintown Manager